-- >>> Have your dryer installed and serviced by a professional. -))) Do not use the dryer without a lint filter. - Make sure you clean the lint filter before or after each load of laundry.
+- >>>> Have your dryer installed and serviced by a professional. - ))) Do not use the dryer without a lint filter. - Make sure you clean the lint filter before or after each load of laundry.
 Remove lint that has collected around the drum. - >>> Rigid or flexible metal venting material should be used to sustain proper air flow and drying time. - Make sure the air exhaust vent pipe is not restricted and the outdoor vent flap will open when the dryer is operating.
-Once a year, or more often if you notice that it is taking longer than normal for your clothes to dry, clean lint out of the vent pipe or have a dryer lint removal service do it for you. - Keep dryers in good working order.
-Gas dryers should be inspected by a qualified professional to make sure that the gas line and connection are intact and free of leaks. - >>>> Make sure the right plug and outlet are used and that the machine is connected properly. - Follow the manufacturer's operating instructions and don't overload your dryer. - >>> Turn the dryer off if you leave home or when you go to bed.
+Once a year, or more often if you notice that it is taking longer than normal for your clothes to dry, clean lint out of the vent pipe or have a dryer lint removal service do it for you. - >>> Make sure the right plug and outlet are used and that the machine is connected properly. - >>> Turn the dryer off if you leave home or when you go to bed.